 A better idea?
 Hiring a New Hampshire disability lawyer to help with your case.
 All disability attorneys in our network work on contingency.
 So until you settle your claim, you pay nothing.
-And if you do win, you only pay a small, one-time fee deducted from your settlement.
-Plus, having a disability lawyer file your claim markedly increases your chances of a successful outcome on the first try.
+And if you do win, you only pay a small, one-time fee taken out of your settlement.
+Plus, having a lawyer file your claim greatly increases your chances of a successful outcome on the first try.

 How Do I Apply For New Hampshire Disability?